-You have transitioned into active status and are visible on the map.
+You are now in active status and are visible on the map.
 When you initially enter the mission map, your current location is centered on the map.

 - Orient yourself to the map.
-Inspect the mission area, note any relevant graphics or labels, and read any geomessages that are visible to you.
+Inspect the mission area, note any relevant graphics or labels, and inspect any sketches that are visible to you.

 - Check your map options, as there may be features there you are unaware of that may be useful to you during the mission.
-Review any bookmarks and determine whether the map contains layers.
+Review any bookmarks and determine whether the map contains layers or pop-ups.

 - Review the basemap options, as the default basemap may not display the map information that is most relevant to you, based on your role in the mission.

 - Use the Member Extent tool to see the locations of all the active mission members.
 This gives you better situational awareness of the spread of the active mission members.

 There are several tools in ArcGIS Mission Responder that allow you to provide information to others.
 These include the Tasks, Reports, and Chat tools.
 These tools differ from other tools, such as walkie-talkies, in that they create lasting data that is stored and can be accessed later for analysis.
 Also, this data is geolocated, which provides a better understanding of the situation.

 - Open your task from the My Tasks panel and change its status to In Progress.
 This lets the mission analyst who assigned the task know that you have begun the work necessary to complete it.
 Attach a note to the task stating that you will also send a sketch to mark the event on the mission map.

 - Return to the mission map to identify the location where the event occurred.

 You may want to provide more context to the location by referencing other features around it.
 This can mean, among other things, providing cardinal directions, distances, or a combination of the two.